RaccoonCodes/OctopathII_Item_App/README.md

 **Note:**
 Once this project is running, open your browser and navigate to `http://localhost:4200/`

+The information about `Item` and `Equipment` is obtain via CSV which can be access or download on the README on `OctopathII_Items-API`

 # Packages
 The all packages used in this project is found in the `package.json` files.
 The Dependency list is long so I won't show them here.